alfahami/acemanager-cli/docs/README.md

 - Two objects of this class are equal when its fields contents are the same.

 #### Card.java
-Stay Card class based on Carte Séjour table in the DB.
+Stay Card class based on Card table in the DB.

 ##### Rules:
 - *Id Member*, follows ID rule cited on top.<br> This will represent a foreign key in DB representation indicating the member posessing the card.